 replace peanut butter in desserts or Asian dishes.
 To make your own, grind roasted almonds in a food processor until they turn into a smooth butter.
 Store in the refrigerator.

-Maple Sugar--Granulated maple sugar is my favorite paleo sweetener to use in baked goods.
+Maple Sugar–Granulated maple sugar is one of my favorite paleo sweeteners to use in baked goods.

 Unseasoned Rice Vinegar–Many rice vinegars have sugar and salt added, but this one is pure and simple.